 Almost every single jatra that is celebrated within the Kathmandu Valley has an exciting story.
 So, does the Indra jatra.
 However, it differs from city to city, the perspective behind celebrating Indra Jatra.

 Essentially, it is the greatest festival for the people of Kathmandu.
-As in Lalitpur and Bhaktapur, the jatra of Machhindranath and Biska is meant as the greatest festival, respectively.
+As in Lalitpur and Bhaktapur, the jatra of Machhindranath and Biska respectively is meant as the greatest festivals.

 In Kathmandu, the Indra jatra represents a thematically integrated sequence of different circumstances.
-Like the erection of a towering pole, the Kumari jatra, lakhey dance, plays associated with lord bhairava, and practice of death procession, at very least.
+Like the erection of a towering pole, the Kumari jatra, lakhey dance, entertainments associated with lord bhairava, and practice of death procession, at the very least.

 That somehow seems previously endured in Bhaktapur being a specific event.
 For instance, the towering thing, that is performed in Biska Jatra.
-The ritual of death procession happens in Gai Jatra.
-Kumari procession befalls in Mohani.
-Including various acts and masked dances.
+The ritual of the death procession happens in Gai Jatra.
+Kumari procession befalls in Mohani (Dashain) including various acts and masked dances.

 Bhaktapur, however being the city of festivals holds a very petty portion of the Indra Jatra in it.
 In which, mainly the four occasions appear in the span, including Yenya Punhi.